 Nov.
 22 -- The day after William Moutrie's birth, Edward Rutledge, also a future S.C.
-Governor and the youngest signer of the Declaration of Independence, is born.
+Governor and the youngest signer of the Declaration of Independence, was born.

 Dec.
-15 -- Robert Johnson arrives as Charles Town's first Royal Governor.
+15 -- Robert Johnson arrived to become Charles Town's new Royal Governor.

 Jan.
 8 -- Thomas Whitmarsh, who had once worked for Benjamin Franklin in Philadelphia, published the first edition of the South Carolina Gazette.

 April 15 -- Charles Lowndes paid Henry Gibbes 330 English pounds to "lease" five slaves in order to enlarge his "family" so that he would be eligible to acquire a new land grant based on how many people were in his household.
 Six days later, he paid James Kinloch 600 pounds to lease seven more.
 (Source: Goose Creek: A Definitive History, Vol. 1, .
 86)

 April 21 -- Charles Lowndes paid James Kinloch 600 pounds to lease seven enslaved people, because by increasing the size of his "household," he would qualify to enhace the size of his land grant.
 Grants were based on how many people were in one's household.
 (Source: Goose Creek: A Definitive History Vol. 1, p.
 86)

 Sept.
 17 -- Col. Charles Pinckney was born.
 (Some sources list the year as 1731 or 1733.)